peterhinch/micropython-mqtt/bridge/BRIDGE.md

 Testing was performed using a Pyboard V1.0 as the host, also with a Raspberry Pi Pico.
 The following boards have run as ESP8266 targets: Adafruit Feather Huzzah, Adafruit Huzzah and WeMos D1 Mini.
+I have no experience of the minimal ESP8266 boards with small amounts of flash: I would expect it to work subject to rebuilding for the device.

 Testing was performed using a local broker and a public one.

 I have had no success with SSL/TLS.
 This is because of continuing ESP8266 firmware issues with TLS on nonblocking sockets.
-I haven't yet re-tried this with current ESP8266 firmware.

 # Contents